PredictiveEcology/SpaDES.shiny/README.md

 Essentially based on the `metadata$modules` the generator on server side will build `callModule(<type>, "<id>", <parameters>)` directives.

-**sidebarInfo:**
+**sidebar:**

+A named list specifying the following:

-Additional info to put in the sidebar footer, above the SpaDES and Appsilon logos.
+- `footer` optional additional text to put in the sidebar footer, above the SpaDES and Appsilon logos.
+- `width` specify the width of the sidebar in pixels (default `300`).

 ### Code example